 How To Propagate A Calathea White Fusion

 Calathea white fusion is best propagated by division at the base.
-They cannot be propagated from stem cuttings so you need to wait for it to start producing more plants around the bottom, then you can take the plant out of it’s pot and remove the pups and plant them up separately.
+They cannot be propagated from stem cuttings so you need to wait for it to start producing more plants around the bottom, then you can take the plant out of it’s pot and remove the smaller plants, taking roots with each stem, then plant them up separately in their own pots.

 Calathea White Fusion Vs White Tiger

 The white tiger and white fusion are really similar plants, but the white tiger has much less purple on it.

 The yellow fusion has no white on it, it has light green variegation, like the ‘aurea’ variegated coloring you see on other plants.